 You Messed Up: The Art of Repairing a Damaged Customer Relationship

-“First, you have to view mistakes as learning opportunities,” said Tim Peek, a corporate coach and strategy consultant who frequently works with organizations looking to improve sales team performance.
-“Take a deep breath, step back, and ask what’s to be learned from the situation.”
+Tim Peek, a corporate coach and strategy consultant, advises that before anything else – view mistakes as learning opportunities: “take a deep breath, step back, and ask what’s to be learned from the situation.”

-Asking questions helps clarify what your customers perceive as the real problem, which may vary (and vary wildly) from what you think might be the real problem.
+Asking questions helps clarify what your customers perceive as the real problem, which may vary from what you think might be the real problem.

 But what kind of questions will lead you to those emotional responses?